DylanLawless/DylanLawless.github.io/_topic/precision_med/pharmacogenomics.md

 https://cadd.gs.washington.edu/info
 [Polyphen](http://genetics.bwh.harvard.edu/pph2/) gives a predicted outcome label and a probability score 0-1 from benign to probably damaging.
 See what other pathogenicity prediction tools you can find and estimate how widespread/accepted their usage is.
+Here is a table of tools that I use most: [annotation-datasets](https://lawlessgenomics.com/topic/annotation-datasets-table-main).

 ## Gene dosage
 An important cosideration of variant effect depends on gene dosage.